Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 # Why?
 ## Immutable state of the OS
 If the version of the OS with all the packages worked at a certain state and an update messed something up, just rollback to the working version.
-You can then just spin up another machine with the new version to troubleshoot and then if it works apply the update on the original machine.
+You can then just spin up another machine with the new version to troubleshoot and if it works apply the update on the original machine.
 That is just so incredible.

 ## One place for your configuration
-I don't have to think about how I persist the configuration I did on the system.
+I don't have to think about how I persist the configuration on the system.
 For example: I setup a backup folder, a crontab, a network change etc. This can be accomplished by Ansible but I can't really rollback a change.

 ## One language for your configuration
-No more `yaml`, `json`, `toml`, `lua`, `.env`, `properties`, etc. This config languages are fine but they do come with some drawbacks.
+No more `yaml`, `json`, `toml`, `lua`, `.env`, `properties`, etc. These config languages are fine but they do come with some drawbacks.

 1. You have to remember `x` different syntaxes
 2. No config validation